 When young, wild lettuce has short leaves that grow in clusters.
 As it ages, it develops a thick stalk with long leaves coming off of it.
 The leaves are smooth and have a light green color.
 Sometimes the leaves have purple spots on them.
 The root is brown.

 When you cut the stalk or leaves, you’ll see a white milky substance known as latex come out immediately.

 The latex turns yellow and then brown as it dries and hardens.

 Most of us are familiar with how dandelion looks in our yards.
 However, when dandelion gets older, you might mistake it for wild lettuce.

 - Height: Dandelion usually doesn’t grow taller than 1.5 feet.
 Wild lettuce grows up to 6 feet tall.

 - Number of Flowers: Dandelions have just one flower.
 Wild lettuce has multiple flowers.

 - Flower Size: Dandelion flowers are usually around 1.5 inches wide.
 Wild lettuce flowers are small at around ¼ inch wide.

 - Stalk: Dandelion will not grow a thick stalk as it grows older.
-Wild lettuce will get a thick almost woody stalk.
+Wild lettuce will get a thick, almost woody stem.

 Vs. Prickly Lettuce (Lactuca serriola)